diagrams/diagrams-doc/doc/manual.rst

 Animated GIFs
 -------------

-Anumated GIFs can be created directly using the cairo backend.
+Animated GIFs can be created directly using the cairo backend.
 This is done by calling `mainWith` with an argument of type `[(Diagram Cairo R2, GifDelay)]` where `GifDelay` is a synonym for `Int`.
-Each tuple is a diagram frame of the animation and a time in one hundredths of a second until the next frame.
+Each tuple is a diagram frame of the animation and a time in hundredths of a second until the next frame.
 This creates an executable which takes an output file with the extension gif.
-The other command line options which can be used are --dither (to turn on dithering), --looping-off, and --loop-repeat (to specify the number of times to repeat the loop after the first time).
+The other command line options which can be used are ``--dither`` (to turn on dithering), ``--looping-off``, and ``--loop-repeat`` (to specify the number of times to repeat the loop after the first time).

 Rendering backends